elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 />
 ```

+The states facet data should now be ordered alphabetically.

-This is really ugly.
+This looks really ugly.
 That's because in our core state, we're relying on the
 App Search API response, which is highly nested.
 If we can normalize our state
-this then becomes much simpler.
+this should look nicer.

+Additionally, we need to make sure in our mapContextToProps function that
+we're not mutating the underlying state.
+That's not going to change but it is
+another reason that looks a bit ugly above.

 This is basically a hook to manipulate data before it is processed by
-this components
+the Components.

 Other hooks we could provide.